snoke/myWebsocketApp/README.md

 This is not only a lot faster then typical http requests where a new connection gets established for each request, also this allows live broadcasting to clients.<br />

-Project contains  a super simple ` server:start ` - Command, a Json Api and a VueJS web and native android client (apk).<br />
+Project contains  a super simple ` server:start ` - Command, a Json Api and a VueJS web and native android client (apk).<br /><br />
-JWT is used for authentification.<br />
+JWT is used for authentification.

   <br /></li>
     <li name="Features"> <h3> <a href="#menu"> [^] </a>  Features</h3> <ul>